Tuesday, October 30, 2007

 Many Americans have little idea what "return on investment" means.
 Yet, though they may not know the definition of return on investment, analysis of public opinion reveals that they understand and apply the concept in practice.

+In the prior sections, we defined Social Security's return as the change in fund available per beneficiary.
+While accurate in that context, we will use a more simplified definition in the context of public opinion.
 Simply put, the return is a measure of the efficiency of an investment.
 Like the gas mileage of an automobile, it tells you how much return you get for every unit -- be it dollars or gallons -- you put in.

 The website, prepared to educate the public, doesn’t gets its wording correctly.
 First, Social Security isn’t an investment (capital or infrastructure).
 An Investment implies that their is (or my be) a future gain to society, but the program is a transfer program from the working class to those whom are no longer working.
 An investment would also help (in theory) increase productivity per worker allowing the economy as a whole to produce more with less: thus making society better off.
 Yet transfer programs don’t focus on productivity (GDP or a workers output) it instead focuses on a person’s income (GDI).
 What is the investment?
 Are workers more productive paying for non-workers?
 Is it allowing more income/wealth to be generated in the future?
 Is it helping future generations?
 Social Security does none of these and isn’t an investment.
 So we, as a society, need to be honest about what it is: income for the retired, and as such shouldn’t be treated as an investment.